raffienficiaud/ansible-atlassian-bambooagent-cmake-role/README.md

     version: "{{ bamboo_cmake_version }}"
   ```

-### bambooagent_userhome
+### bambooagent_install_root

-The variable is required due to the fact that the `cmake` installation on Linux goes to a folder `usr/local` that is local to the
+The variable is required due to the fact that the `cmake` installation on Linux goes to a folder `{{ bambooagent_install_root }}/usr/local` that is local to the bamboo agent.
+This folder takes precedence over the system path when the agent starts.
-bamboo agent.

 ### Capabilities declared by the role